Fixitsan/Smartsockets/README.md

 # Smartsockets
 File repository for the Smartsockets Yahoo group.
+(Use the button marked "Branch:master" to access files)

 Smartsockets are versatile device specific controllers which are designed to make implementations of multiple element visual displays simple to create.
 *A new version of smartsockets, generic smartsockets, is available to enable the creation of a 4 digit multiplexed display using any suitable display type....LED,VFD,Neon, ? ...* (Please see the files section)